Meluiscruz/Meluiscruz/README.md

 <h1 align="left">Hi
 <img src="https://github.com/Meluiscruz/Meluiscruz/blob/master/assets/hi.gif" width="25"> there!, Luis here.</h1>
 <div align="left">
   <p>I am a Mechanical Engineer with plenty of Electrotechnical, Mechanical and Automation knowledge.
-Currently, I am looking for a job in the Technology Industry  as a Data Scientist.
+Currently, I am looking to becoming as a Data Scientist.
   </p>
   <p>I am a passionate Electronics Hobbyist and Machine Learning amateur.
 My final goal is to understand all the expressions of automation.</p>
   <p>I celebrate sharing my experience with people, and I love to learn from them, as well.</p>